 Of course, it isn’t as easy for a computer to pull it off as it is for a bird, as it requires a number of complex algorithms.
 It analyzes a number of variables including wind direction, temperatures, and areas where it should keep clear of.
 With all of this information combined, the AI can determine where it should glide next to continue picking up these thermal currents.

-Microsoft explains that this is one of the more complicated uses of AI thus far, and this could spell out new things for AI driven drones in the future that can deliver mobile data overhead, monitor large sections of land, or of course track enemies in a battlefield (although that last part wasn’t including in their own words).
+Microsoft explains that this is one of the more complicated uses of AI thus far, and this could spell out new things for AI-driven drones in the future that can deliver mobile data overhead, monitor large sections of land, or of course track enemies in a battlefield (although that last part wasn’t included in their own words).

 It isn’t finished just yet as they still have various things to work on to enhance it as they go, but eventually they plan on integrating green energy (like solar) to keep it in the air indefinitely.